This classic Guitar World lesson was first published in 2011.

-FIGURE 1 illustrates this month’s lick, which we’ll break up into sections that can be mastered one at a time.
+FIGURE 1 illustrates the lick, which we’ll break up into sections that can be mastered one at a time.
 Section 1 uses the neck pickup and begins with an ascending B minor arpeggio (B D F#) shape in seventh position.

 Immediately following the sweep, I tap the A note at the high E string’s 17th fret with my pick-hand middle finger (PHOTO 2), and then do a chromatic pull-off using all four fingers of my fret hand.